home | about | contact | etiquette daily | news | site map | dining etiquette | etiquette books

 If your function has more than sixty (60) people, a receiving line will speed introductions.

 If the party has no receiving line, the host may appoint two or three people as introducers.
 Introducers make sure that every person who arrives eventually meets the host at some point during the evening.
-Do make it a point to locate the host on your own if necessary, so that you're able to briefly thank him or her for the hospitality.
+Make it a point to locate the host on your own if necessary, so that you're able to briefly thank him or her for the hospitality.

 Greeting the Host